Electronic Timestamping: Definition and Usage

 Generally included in professional plans of signature platforms.

-Does timestamping expire?
+Does the timestamp expire?

 The token does not expire, but its long-term validity depends on the algorithms.
 Use PAdES-LTA for multi-decade validity.

-Does timestamping replace signature?
+Does timestamping replace the signature?

 Can I timestamp without signing?